Igor-Palaguta/AsyncDispatcher/README.md

     [ sequence_ async ];

-*   *ADRequest* - is returned by async call
+*   *ADRequest* - is returned by async call.
 Is useful for managing operation.
 Supports wait, waitForTimeInterval, cancel methods

-Cancel can stop operation if it is not yet pushed to queue
+Cancel can stop operation if it is not yet pushed to queue.

-If block operation is cancelled when it is in progress, worker will be completed, done block will be called with result of worker block and with isCancelled == YES.
-Worker block is not executed at all if operation is not yet in queue, result of this operation will be {result: nil, error: nil, isCancelled: YES }.
+If block operation is cancelled when it is in progress, result of worker block with isCancelled flag is returned.
+Worker block is not executed at all if operation is not in queue, result of this operation will be {result: nil, error: nil, isCancelled: YES }.
 If composite operation is cancelled, all active operations will be completed with cancel flag in result.
 And all operations that were not yet pushed to queue will have {result: nil, error: nil, isCancelled: YES } as result

 Sample: